nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

     type: "kubernetes"
 ```

-The Job manifest for the Job Queue `alpha` will contain a definition for the
+The Kubernetes job manifest for the job queue `alpha` will contain a definition
-environment variable `ENVIRONMENT` with the value `production`, while the
+for the environment variable `ENVIRONMENT` with the value `production`, while the
 definition for the `beta` worker will contain the value `development`.

 > Please note that whenever you override the list, it will override the whole list and not merge entries.